adcimon/cheatsheets/streaming/README.md

 ## Synchronization

+Audio-video synchronization is critical in any multimedia system, especially in real-time applications.
+Desynchronization (often called "lip-sync error") is one of the most noticeable and annoying issues for users.

 ### 1. Timestamp-based Synchronization

 * How: Each audio and video frame includes a presentation timestamp (PTS).
 The playback system uses a common clock reference to schedule frame rendering.